rqlite/rqlite/CONTRIBUTING.md

 $GOPATH/bin/rqlited ~/node.1
 ```

+### Linking behavior
+Note that the above commands build a dynamically-linked version of `rqlited`.
+When officially released, `rqlited` statically links all its requirements e.g. `libc`.

 ### Raspberry Pi
 The process outlined above will work for Linux, OSX, and Windows.
 For Raspberry Pi, check out [this issue](https://github.com/rqlite/rqlite/issues/340).